Florida International University pedestrian bridge collapse: Reports of cracking

 The main span of the bridge was in place by around 11:30 am on March 10.
-Inspections were performed, and the order was given to release the tension on the steel pretensioned (PT) tendons at the terminal ends of the span.
+Inspections were performed, and the order was given to release the tension on the steel post-tensioned (PT) tendons at the terminal ends of the span.
 Kevin Hanson, the supervisor of the de-stressing operation of the PT tendons, became aware that cracks formed on the north side of the bridge and was concerned.
 He sent a text message to his supervisor, Sam Nunez, stating that "it cracked like hell" and included photos of the location near where the detensioned tendons were located.
 Pedro Cortes and other members of the construction contractor reviewed the cracking and took photos.
 These cracks were located in the area where the bridge contacts its supporting pier, where the structural diaphragm deck was located.
 Other cracks were observed in the northernmost diagonal truss member.

 Two days before the collapse, on March 13, the engineer of record (EOR) from FIGG became aware of the cracks and began calculating remedial action, including the addition of plastic shims under the diaphragm.
 He then reported the cracking by voicemail to an FDOT employee.
 He thought this was not an immediate safety issue, merely something that would need to be repaired later.
 The FDOT recipient was away for several days and did not hear this message until the day after the collapse.
 FIGG's engineer of record then decided to re-tension the temporary PT rods in the northernmost tendon to their state on March 10.
 This plan was developed by FIGG over the 13th and 14th from the FIGG office in Tallahassee, and a meeting was scheduled for March 15 at 9:00 am in a trailer at the construction site.